How to Establish Relationships Between Parent and Child Companies in Bulk

 - Preview and apply the changes to the CRM.

+Select the database and Companies record type from the top menu, then explore the templates for an existing solution.
 The Associate child to parent companies pre-built template can provide a good starting point that can be customized to fit your specific needs.

 Under Step 1, configure the filter to find company records that might be child companies.
 Here, companies that do not have an associated Parent Company, and the Company Name does not include the value “hq" will be included in the results.
-This assumes that parent company names will be appended with "hq" to denote that they are parent companies.
+This method assumes that parent company names will be appended with "hq" to denote that they are parent companies.

 When you click Search, Insycle will list records that match the filter criteria in the Record Viewer at the bottom of the page.
 If you make changes to the filter, you'll need to click the Search button again to refresh the viewer.